switz/driver/README.md

       isCartValid: true, // fallback/default
     },
     derived: {
-      // resolves to a boolean (true) if any state matches
+      // arrays resolve to a boolean (true) if any state matches
       // a key in the array
       isDisabled: ['isLoading', 'isCartEmpty', 'isCartInvalid'],
       // objects resolve to whichever value is specified as